animeshjain2/Age-Detection/README.md

 ## Implementation:

-1. Clone this repo and go to the folder path in terminal.\
+* Clone this repo and go to the folder path in terminal.
-2. Run the below to implement Age Detection- \
+* Run the below to implement Age Detection:
-  a) In Rreal time:\
+        a) In real time
             *python detect_age_cam.py*
         b) In pre-captured video:\
        *python detect_age_file.py*

 * Result shows the person's face detection and age bracket with percentage accuracy in which it falls.